Q: What’s the best time to book?

 Q: What time will my hire actually start and end?

 A: Please arrive 15 minutes before the scheduled start time.
-We often have several boats scheduled to start at the same time so it will take a bit of time to provide the necessary safety information and to answer everyone’s questions.
+We often have several boats scheduled to start at the same time so it may take a bit of time to provide the necessary safety information and to answer everyone’s questions.
 Please be patient.
 Usually everyone is out on the water within 20 minutes of the booked start time.
-Please make sure to arrive at your destination before the scheduled end time because someone else might be waiting for your boat.
+Please make sure to arrive back at your destination before the scheduled end time because someone else might be waiting for your boat.
 Additional charges will apply if you are late.
 If you’d like to extend your hire period then please call us as early as possible to request an extension.
 We can usually oblige unless the boats are fully booked for the following period.

 Q: Can we swim?

 A: Swimming in the tidal river can be hazardous and muddy.
-We recommend walking upstream from Waipapa Landing to swim at Charlie’s Rock, where you can dive and swim under a waterfall after your boat hire.
-The fairy pools upstream from Stone Store are another great swimming spot within walking distance.
+We recommend walking upstream from Waipapa Landing to swim at Charlie’s Rock, where you can dive and swim under a beautiful waterfall after your boat hire.
+The fairy pools upstream from Stone Store are another good swimming spot within walking distance.
 Swimming off the electric boats is not allowed under any circumstances due to our license conditions.

 Q: Can we catch fish or collect kai moana?